oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 ### Create users and roles

 As Auth0 will be used as the identity provider, you must create some test users.
-With auth0-cli:
+You can do this with the Auth0 CLI:

 ```shell
 auth0 users create